hashicorp/vagrant/website/source/docs/docker/networking.html.md

 ## Docker Network Options

-Only the network option `:private_network` is currently supported with the docker provider in Vagrant.

-Most of the options given to `:private_network` align with the command line flags for the [docker network create](https://docs.docker.com/engine/reference/commandline/network_create/) command.
+Most of the options given align with the command line flags for the [docker network create](https://docs.docker.com/engine/reference/commandline/network_create/) command.
 However, if you want the container to have a specific IP instead of using DHCP, you also will have to specify a subnet due to how docker networks behave.

-It should also be noted that if you want a specific IPv6 address, your `:private_network` option should use `ip6` rather than `ip`.
+It should also be noted that if you want a specific IPv6 address, your network option should use `ip6` rather than `ip`.
 If you just want to use DHCP, you can simply say `type: "dhcp"` insetad.
 More examples are shared below which demonstrate creating a few common network interfaces.